MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 1. Turn on the **Create a blank layout from the report object** switch.
 1. Select **OK** when finished.

    The new layout appears in the list.
-The layout is blank but all the reports fields and captions are available for you to start adding them to the layout.
+The layout is blank, but all the reports fields and captions are available for you to start adding them to the layout.

 1. Now, you're ready to start designing the layout.
 Learn more in [Modify an existing layout](#modify).